itsToggle/plex_debrid/README.md

 ### :magnet: Debrid Services and Scraper Settings

-*The services that plex_debrid can use to find torrents and download torrents.*
+*The services that plex_debrid can use to find and download torrents.*

 ><details>
 >  <summary><b><u>Integrating your favorite torrent indexers:</u></b></summary>